mbj4668/erl.mk/README.md

 The biggest drawback with erlang.mk is that it messes with the modification time of source files.
-In order to avoid this, erl.mk uses plain make dependency tracking.
+In order to avoid this, erl.mk uses plain make dependency tracking.  erl.mk is also generally faster than erlang.mk.